Kid-Friendly Fun in Michigan: Things to Do in Michigan With Kids

 PRO-TIP: Bring your camera: there is an eagle that calls the island home and there’s a good chance you might catch a glimpse.

 Greenfield Village at the Henry Ford

 It’s a given that little kids love trains, and most big ones, do, too.
 At Henry Ford’s living history museum, you can create memories as you ride a steam-powered rail line around the Village’s 80 acres.
 You can ride in an old-fashioned Model-T, too.

-Greenfield Village, part of the Henry Ford Museum just outside of Detroit, is full of historical landmarks to introduce your young ones to science and industry in the most inspiring way possible.
+Greenfield Village, part of the Henry Ford Museum just outside of Detroit, is full of historical landmarks to introduce the kids to science and industry in the most inspiring way possible.

-From the Menlo Park laboratory where Thomas Edison first had his light bulb moment, to the Wright brothers’ bicycle shop where they made their dreams of flying planes a reality, this historical site is a must-see for any child’s Michigan bucket list.
+From the Menlo Park laboratory where Thomas Edison first had his light bulb moment, to the Wright brothers’ bicycle shop where they made their dreams of flying planes a reality, to the Rosa Parks bus where she made a stand for civil rights, this historical site is a must-see for any child’s Michigan bucket list.